 There is still a gap between PP and non PP pupils and this is reflected in local authority data.

-(2023 Woodlands: All 78%, PP 58% and Local Authority: All 82% and PP 64%) This academic year we continue to strengthen our pedagogical approach across the school with our DFE approved scheme: Bug Club.
-We continue to use the Bug Club intervention programme to ensure children keep up.We will continue to invest in resources and staff training.
+This academic year we developed a pedagogical approach across the school with our DFE approved scheme Bug Club and used school based tutoring to run interventions.

+This year we are further investing in the Bug Club intervention programme to ensure children keep up.